linode/docs/docs/uptime/logs/use-logrotate-to-manage-log-files.md

 ## Maintain Log File Extension

-In typical operation, `logrotate` will append a number to a file name so the `access.log` file would be rotated to `access.log.1`.
+`logrotate` will append a number to a file name so the `access.log` file will be rotated to `access.log.1`.
 To ensure that an extension is maintained, use the following directive.

 {: .file-excerpt }
 logrotate.conf